-kimbda drop in call arguments to transform_values and transform_keys don't work on 3.0 and 3.1.2/3
+kimbda drop in call arguments to transform_values and transform_keys don't work on 3.0 and 3.1.2/3 hot mix higher order functions with subqueries

 They pattern match on List and not seq, later versions fix this.
 To work around this you must explicitly use lambdas for these functions.